Parametrics of electromagnetic searches for axion dark matter: Introduction

 If a linear amplifier is employed in `op-amp' mode~\cite{Clerk_2010}, and is subject to the `Standard Quantum Limit' (SQL)~\cite{Kampel:2017gze} (see appendix~\ref{appQmeas}), then the SNR obtained, averaged across a fractionally small axion mass range $\Delta m$, is bounded by

-where $Q_a \simeq 10^6$ is the fractional bandwidth of the axion DM signal, $\omega_1 \simeq m_a \pm \omega_B$ is the oscillation frequency of the axion effective current (assuming that the magnetic field oscillation frequency $\omega_B$ is narrow-bandwidth), $\gamma$ is the damping rate for the target excitations (see section~\ref{secSQLth}), and $C$ is a constant.
+where $Q_a \simeq 10^6$ is the fractional bandwidth of the axion DM signal (see section~\ref{secAxVel}), $\omega_1 \simeq m_a \pm \omega_B$ is the oscillation frequency of the axion effective current (assuming that the magnetic field oscillation frequency $\omega_B$ is narrow-bandwidth), $\gamma$ is the damping rate for the target excitations (see section~\ref{secSQLth}), and $C$ is a constant.
+This expression is valid for integration times long enough to resolve all of the relevant bandwidths ($t > \Delta m^{-1}, Q_a m_a^{-1}, \omega_1^{-1}, \gamma^{-1}$).
 Under fairly general assumptions defining $\gamma$, we show that $C \le \pi$.
-Under more restricted assumptions, we show that $C \le 1/f(n_T)$, where $f(n_T)$ is a function of the thermal occupation number at $\omega_1$, with $f(n_T) \simeq 3/2$ for $n_T \ll 1$ and $f(n_T) \simeq n_T$ for $n_T \gg 1$.\footnote{ For up-conversion experiments, the converted power in a narrow frequency band is at most half of the value from equation~\ref{eqpbound1}, and the ${\rm SNR}^2$ value is $1/4$ of the value from equation~\ref{eqsnr2intro}. } We conjecture that $C \le 1/f(n_T)$ also holds for our more general assumptions --- for details, see section~\ref{secSQLth}.
+Under more restricted assumptions, we show that $C \le 3/2$, and that, if the target is in a thermal state at temperature $T$, then $C \le 1/f(n_T)$, where $f(n_T)$ is a function of the thermal occupation number at $\omega_1$, with $f(n_T) \simeq 3/2$ for $n_T \ll 1$ and $f(n_T) \simeq n_T$ for $n_T \gg 1$.\footnote{ For up-conversion experiments, the converted power in a narrow frequency band is at most half of the value from equation~\ref{eqpbound1}, and the ${\rm SNR}^2$ value is $1/4$ of the value from equation~\ref{eqsnr2intro}. } We conjecture that $C \le 1/f(n_T)$ also holds for our more general assumptions --- for details, see section~\ref{secSQLth}.
 As occurs for the average absorbed power, there is an inverse relationship between the average SNR and $\Delta m$.

 Another common setup has a linear amplifier isolated from the target, e.g.\ using a circulator connected to a cold load~\cite{Chapman_2017,Clerk_2010}, to protect the target system from noise.
 In this case, the SNR limit is also given by equation~\ref{eqsnr2intro}, up to $\OO(1)$ numerical factors.
 Perhaps surprisingly, in both of these cases, the improved sensitivity for $\omega_1 \ll m_a$ is actually physical, and experiments using `down-conversion' in this way could theoretically achieve improved sensitivities.
 However, due to a number of experimental limitations, including the relatively small $\overline{U}_B$ values obtainable for high-frequency magnetic fields, realising such enhancements does not seem to be practical.
 Additionally, if $\omega_1 \lesssim L^{-1}$, then the EM fields are naturally in the quasi-static regime, and the SNR is suppressed by $\sim (\omega_1 L)^2$, similarly to the absorbed power in equation~\ref{eqpqs1}.